imCal3b/Bash-Notes/BashNotes.md

 the **less** or **more** command is used to view the contents of a text file without opening an editor.
 Its faster to use and theres no chance of you inadvertently modifying the file.

+The **more** command shows the document in the terminal.
+If it does not fit on one page (screen) it will show the file  in multiple pages, however, you cannot go backwards through the pages, only forwards.

+The **less** command shows the document in smaller incriments and allows you to scroll up and down through the file.

 ---

 |Operand|Syntax|Example|